coolnickname/droidule/README.md

 - Fixed a bug where it's impossible to scroll up on the attendee selection screen.

 ### New messes I've made
-- When selecting a weekend date, the date will change to next week monday.
-I'd rather still have the weekend selected, but just showing next week.
+~~- When selecting a weekend date, the date will change to next week monday.
+I'd rather still have the weekend selected, but just showing next week.~~ :)
 - Probably a ton more but I just haven't found it yet.

 Building